Ianpyrider/vulkan-engine/README.md

 https://github.com/user-attachments/assets/210e7ea4-8985-48f2-a35f-1aedb52068a5

-(Notice the dithering pattern on the colors!
+(You can see the dithering pattern more easily in fullscreen!
 For more info: https://en.wikipedia.org/wiki/Dither)

 ## Engine Features